lightly-ai/lightly/docs/source/examples/swav.rst

         - Distributed Sinkhorn is used in the loss calculation

         Note that Synchronized Batch Norm and distributed Sinkhorn are optional and the model can also be trained without them.
+Without Synchronized Batch Norm and distributed Sinkhorn the batch norm and loss for each GPU are only calculated based on the features on that specific GPU.

         .. literalinclude:: ../../../examples/pytorch_lightning_distributed/swav.py